Acura MDX ADAS Calibration

 If you are scheduling Acura MDX windshield replacement and ADAS calibration in Arizona or Florida, the goal is to plan the service around both the glass repair and the calibration needs.
 Weather, lighting, safe workspace, level setup, traffic conditions for dynamic calibration, and adhesive cure guidance can all affect the best way to complete the job.
 Bang AutoGlass will help you understand what your MDX needs so you are not left wondering whether your AcuraWatch systems were addressed after the glass work.

 If your Acura MDX windshield replacement and ADAS calibration are related to an insurance claim, Bang AutoGlass can assist you with information while you make the claim.
-We do not file the claim on your behalf, but we can help explain why calibration may be part of the repair, what vehicle information is needed, and what documentation may help support the service.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Many customers are surprised to learn that the calibration line item is separate from the windshield installation itself, even though both may be necessary for a complete ADAS-equipped windshield job.

 When you contact us, it helps to have your Acura MDX year, trim, VIN if available, insurance details if you are using coverage, photos of the damage, and any dashboard warning messages.
 If another shop already replaced the windshield, let us know whether calibration was attempted, whether the system passed, what glass was installed, and what warnings remain.
 The more details we have upfront, the easier it is to point you in the right direction.